Arisodee/Gallery/README.md

 - User can view images
 - User can see all images per location they were taken
 - User can also search for images based categories
-- Admin can upload images from a django dashboard
+- Admin can upload images from the django dashboard

 * Link to Live Site [The Gallery](https://ariso-gallery.herokuapp.com/)